What’s the difference between spring and mineral water?

 An aquifer is a porous and permeable layer of rock through which water can easily move.
 For example, limestone, sandstone or conglomerate which can contain or transmit groundwater.
 When water passes through an aquifer, it naturally filters out impurities.

-Details on the small pack bottles of sparkling and still water is also available through our website and on Princess Gate Spring Water.
+Details on the small pack bottles of sparkling and still water are also available through our website and on Princess Gate Spring Water.